antonshelepov/Data_Engineering_Nanodegree-Udacity/Project_1_DataModelingPostgres/README.md

 >   }
 >   ```
 ### Database Schema
-To model the datasets "Star Schema" is used: the data if thereafter organized in facts and dimensions tables.
+To model the dataset "Star Schema" is used: the data if thereafter organized in facts and dimensions tables.
 The schema can be seen in the picture below:
 ![schema](schema.png) <br>
 *The schema above was generated with [dbdiagram](https://dbdiagram.io/).
 Many thanks for making our lives easier.*